Battle River Watershed

 The Battle River Watershed is a large area of land covering most of east-central Alberta.
 It drains into the Battle River.
 The Battle River itself is a modest, prairie-fed (as opposed to glacier-fed) river that lies within a valley that seems much too big for it.
 That’s because its path was carved out long ago when glacial meltwaters from prehistoric Lake Edmonton gushed southward, carving a large valley into the earth.

-The Battle River Watershed is approximately 30,000 square kilometres (17,667 square miles).
+The Battle River Watershed (see map here) is approximately 30,000 square kilometres (17,667 square miles).
 Eighty-three per cent of this area is in Alberta; the remainder is in Saskatchewan.

 Sounding Creek Watershed